‘GoGreen’ Smart Phone application Help to report Clean City

 Updated: May 22

 Published on May 17, 2017

-Report on areas that need cleaning
+Reporting on areas that require cleaning

-Confirm areas that are clean
+Confirming areas that are clean

-Organize group clean-up events
+Organizing group clean-up events

-To get the success of the GoGreen project, GoGreen founder has built strong and sustainable partnerships with local businesses and ministries including Ministry of Environment, Ministry of Tourism, Cambodian Hotels Association, Youth groups, Phnom Penh municipalities, The American Embassy and Hotels and Businesses in Phnom Penh.
+To ensure the success of the Go Green project, the founders have forged strong and sustainable partnerships with local businesses and ministries, including the Ministry of Environment, Ministry of Tourism, Cambodian Hotels Association, youth groups, Phnom Penh municipalities, the American Embassy, and hotels and businesses in Phnom Penh.

-Ms. Natalja Rodionova, Managing Director of IT ACADEMY STEP and the co-founder of GoGreen volunteers' group said — “GoGreen started organizing cleanups in Phnom Penh in 2016 and collected thousands kilos of garbage.
-But the job is not done.
-The change in actions and attitude is really needed.
-That is why we are excited about working on GoGreen app with InSTEDD iLab SEA team.
-We believe that this simple tool would help us to attract attention to the pollution problem in Phnom Penh reaching more people and, hopefully, municipalities.
-We just can't keep waiting for someone to solve the problem – we need to take actions into our own hands and show we do care about the environment and our footprints.”
+Ms. Natalja Rodionova, Managing Director of IT ACADEMY STEP and co-founder of the Go Green volunteers' group, expressed her enthusiasm for the Go Green app collaboration with the InSTEDD iLab SEA team, stating, "We believe that this simple tool will help us attract attention to the pollution problem in Phnom Penh, reaching more people and, hopefully, municipalities.
+We can't keep waiting for someone else to solve the problem; we need to take action into our own hands and demonstrate our care for the environment and our footprint."

 Ms. Channé Suy Lan, Regional Lead of the InSTEDD iLab Southeast Asia, emphasized the goal of creating a contagion of care to combat the contagious behavior of littering.
 The aim is to mobilize cleaning efforts and create a movement that brings lasting change to the community.
 Together, they aspire to make Phnom Penh a cleaner, more livable city with the Go Green initiative.